bath-aims/bath-aims.github.io/all_seminars.md

   nav: "events"
 permalink: /events/all_seminars.html
 ---
-<h1>Bath Numerical Analysis Seminar</h1>
+<h1>Bath Applied and Interdisciplinary Mathematics Seminar</h1>
-  <p> This seminar series has been running continuously since 1986 and features a range of invited talks from distinguished visitors as well as internal talks by staff and students of the Department of Mathematical Sciences and other departments at the University of Bath.</p>
+  <p> We hold weekly seminars and one-off events to stimulate research at the interface of mathematics, engineering, physics, biology and other disciplines.
+The AIMS seminars are hosted by the Department of Mathematics and encompasses many of the applied and interdisciplinary research groups at Bath.
+This includes the Centre for Nonlinear Mechanics, Centre for Mathematical Biology, Institute for Mathematical Innovation, and so forth.
+But we also host plenty of talks of interest to Analysts, Numerical Analysts, Engineers, Physicists, and so forth!

+AIMS Seminars are held weekly on Tuesdays and hosted by AIMS.
+All seminars are at 1.15pm in 4W 1.7 (The Wolfson Room), University of Bath.</p>

 {% assign sorted = site.categories["bnaseminar"]  | sort:"year"  %}